Published on

 Twitter

 But 5e was just the beginning.
-After my curiosity implored me to pull back the curtain, I found the secret that D&D tried to hide from me for so long: that there are other TTRPGs!
+After my curiosity implored me to pull back the curtain, I found the secret that D&D tried to hide for so long: that there are other TTRPGs!
 And they are really freaking good! 🤯

 So let’s talk about some of the other games that I’ve enjoyed, and how they directly influenced the design of HOME.